 These jungle tropicals like high humidity.
 For this reason, a warm kitchen windowsill or a bathroom setting may be an ideal location.

 You can also keep humidity levels higher around plants by grouping them together, providing a pebble humidity tray, or using a humidifier.

 During the spring and summer months, give your Calathea a light feeding of any general, liquid houseplant fertilizer (NPK 10 – 20 – 10) every month.
 Do not fertilize during the winter months.

 Plant Calathea in slightly acidic (6.5) moist, well-draining soil.
 A potting mix with a high peat content will help keep the right amount of moisture around the plant’s roots.
 African Violet potting soil is a good choice.

 Pot your Calathea in a container that has ample drainage holes.
 The use of a synthetic container (e.g., plastic or resin) will help keep the soil moist.

 How Often Should You Repot Calathea?

-This is a great way to get more plants to enjoy and share; however, keep in mind that your new young plants will not be as bushy and lush as your old plants.
+This is a great way to get more plants to enjoy and share.
+However, keep in mind that your young new plant will not be as bushy and lush as your old plant.